tilaskabengele/BiCrystal/README.md

 **Contact**: Tilas Kabengele tilas.kabengele@dal.ca

 # Packages
-`BiCrystal` is a python 3 program that uses Scipy and Shapely libraries.
 We recommend running BiCrystal in python 3.8.x, where it has been thoroughly tested.
-BiCrystal uses the Crystal and shapely packages, which is not part of the standard Python packages.
+BiCrystal uses the crystals and shapely packages, which are not part of the standard Python library.
 Although these can be installed via pip or conda as follows:

      pip install crystals
 or